Bank of Ireland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Ireland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Ireland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

 What criteria does a mortgage lender (for example Bank of Ireland) adopt to class a borrower as a contractor or self-employed.
-For instance does one have to own over a particular percentage of a business?
+For instance does one have to own over a particular percentage of a company?

-The content set out above covers to properties in England and Wales.
+The above information is in relation to properties in England and Wales.

 Find out how to order your redemption statement request from Bank of Ireland